Are you looking for engaging Instagram story ideas to fast-track your social media marketing strategy results?

 Maybe it’s a quick peek at a new product you’re developing.
 Or, perhaps it’s a tour of your brand new shop that’s opening soon.

-Using Instagram Stories is a great way to give people that insider access in a highly convenient and engaging way.
+Using Instagram Stories (and taking advantage of the Countdown sticker) is a great way to give people insider access in a highly convenient and engaging way.

 15. Offer a discount